parafoxia/analytix/README.md

 df = report.to_dataframe()
 ```

-To read up further, [have a look at the documentation](https://analytix.readthedocs.io).
+To read up further, [have a look at the documentation](https://analytix.readthedocs.io), or [have a look at some examples](https://github.com/parafoxia/analytix/tree/main/examples).

 ## Contributing